rja907/Tester/README.md

 ![Add Comments!](https://i.imgur.com/TfRQPvJ.png)

+### Mocha (Used to run tests!)

+Loads tests, run them one by one, clean up after each.

+### Chai (Used to write tests!)

+Helpers for asserting certain properties about test subject.
 ---

 If you want to check it out, go to the directory where you want to clone it and then: